Cost-Plus Pricing & SaaS: The Pros, Cons & Why Not?

 The cost-plus model works better when you’re selling physical products or working in an industry where value isn’t derived from ongoing relationships with your customers.

 At ProfitWell, we recommend value-based pricing based off ofvalue metrics.
 You can still factor in any hard costs associated with running your business, like cloud storage or other infrastructure costs, as well.
-Choosing this model ensures that your prices will remain aligned with the value you provide to potential customers.
+Choosing this model ensures that your prices will remain aligned with the value you provide to potential customers in a competitive market.

 When you’re looking for the right model for your business, cost-plus pricing can help you understand how much you need to make to gain a profit.
 From there, it’s important to understand the value of your product or service in order to maximize the potential revenue and connect with customers’ willingness to pay.

 OurPrice Intelligentlytool is tailor-made to help you build a better subscription pricing model.
 Chat with one of our pricing experts today to find out how we can help you grow your business.

 How to determine if cost plus pricing is a good pricing strategy for my business?

 Cost plus pricing is a relevant pricing strategy for physical products as it involves adding a markup to the original cost of the product.
 When thinking about pricing in a subscription model, the value of the product is not pegged to cost.
 Rather, the price of a product depends on the value-add from the ongoing service provided through the subscription.

 What are the advantages of cost plus pricing?